“Using the Maturix system we get an accurate, real-time indication of the concrete strength“

 CCL could reduce the number of additional test specimens they cast and save manual work and time, while real-time insight is provided.

-”With built-in features such as SMS notifications and predicted curing times, the system reduces reliance on the costly use of the conventional cube test methods of compression crushing to determine the strength at a certain point in time, delivering cost savings and eliminating a number of risk factors to improve build quality and reduce future maintenance costs.”
+”With built-in features such as SMS notifications and predicted curing times, the system reduces reliance on the costly use of the conventional cube test methods of compression crushing to determine the strength at a certain point in time.
+It delivers cost savings and eliminates several risk factors to improve build quality and reduce future maintenance costs.”